-A Morning with Marianne Williamson – Join a conversation with author and lecturer Marianne Williamson as part of her ongoing national tour.
+A Morning With Marianne Williamson – Join a conversation with author and lecturer Marianne Williamson as part of her ongoing national tour.
 As Marianne says, “Like any relationship, our relationship to democracy cannot be taken for granted; it must be tended to.
 We have as much responsibility to it as it has to us.”
-Learn more.
+Learn more about Marianne here.

 Running for Office: A Look Behind the Curtain – The first part of our new election track, this morning session will give you a chance to hear from people who have run for office at both a local and national level, and then join a hands-on workshop looking at what it takes to run your own campaign.
 Learn more about the election track.

 Join a series of plenary sessions and choose from 20+ workshops.
 Here are just a few:

 Film Screening and Special Appearance from Heather Booth